nexpy/nexpy/doc/source/pythongui.rst

     to select a color palette.

     .. note:: For a one-dimensional plot, there is no signal tab.
 The intensity is adjusted using the y-tab.
+There is also no signal tab for an RGB(A) image, since the colors are defined by the RGB(A) values.

 **X/Y Tab**